Looking your best may be as much a science as it is an art—especially in the makeup business.

 “We’re always looking for something new,” Hasher says.
 “We want to make something that feels different from what everyone else has.”

 Many modern foundations start with a combination of water and silicone, a very stable type of chemical.
-Substances called emulsifiers are then added to hold the water and silicone together.
+Substances called emulsifiers are then added.
+They hold the water and silicone together.
 This keeps the ingredients from separating.

 To the base, cosmetic formulators then add pigments for color.
 The Romans used tin oxide, Hasher says, because that was just about the only thing available.
 Today, iron oxides produce crisper colors.